opengisch/metaproject/rfc/README.md

   crs: 2056
   extent: [2607360, 1182010, 2625720, 1174450]
   legend:
-    - od_manhole: # Dicionaries are layers
+    - od_manhole: # Dictionaries are layers
       type: layer
       source: @od_manhole
       style: manhole.qml
-      name: Normschacht # This can be skipped and left to the translation unit
+      name: Manhole # This can be skipped and left to the translation unit
-    - Base layer: # Lists are groups
+    - Base layers: # Lists are groups
       - cadastral_data:
         source: [some wms]
+      - some_features:
+        source [some wfs]
+        style: some_features.qml
 ```